dynobase-icon

 How Does DynamoDB Encryption Work?

-The encryption available within DynamoDB would help configure an added layer of security so that the data transmitted will not be visible to any third parties.
+The encryption available within DynamoDB helps configure an added layer of security so that the data transmitted will not be visible to any third parties.
 It supports both client-side encryption and encryption at rest.

 DynamoDB implements its encryption in: